Filing a Small Business Insurance Claim: A Step-by-Step Guide

 Claims Process Overview:

 As soon as you have submitted a claim, you will be waiting.
-A claims adjuster is usually assigned by the insurance company to your case now.
+While AI handles routine screening, a human claims adjuster is still typically assigned to your case for more complex or high-value issues.
 And why are they there?
 They are to analyze your file, process payments, and settle your case.
 Be ready to provide further information or additional papers as appropriate.
 It’s part of the course.

 This is why you have to be patient.
-This may take a few hours, but in other cases, it may take a few weeks or even longer.
+While automation has reduced average cycle times by nearly 75%, complex disputes can still take several weeks or even up to 90 days in some jurisdictions.
 Just take it easy, remain in control of the situation, and don’t hesitate to reach out to your provider.

 Dealing with Representatives and Damage Assessments: